armhzjz/poky-enhanced/README.md

 ## About <a name = "about"></a>

-Boils down to a poky container with vim and mc included on it.
-This container is based on `crops/poky:ubuntu-18.04`.
+Boils down to a poky container with vim and mc included on it as well as gcc version 10.3.
+This container is based on `crops/poky:ubuntu-20.04`.
 Check [Dockerhub](https://hub.docker.com/r/crops/poky/tags) and the [poky-container repository on Github](https://github.com/crops/poky-container).<br>
 If you wished to build the container based on other distro or a different ubuntu version, modify the script `build_dockerImage.sh` accordingly.

 ## Getting Started <a name = "getting_started"></a>